Questions and Answers

 With our building system, you have some freedom in controlling your overall finished building cost range:

-On some of the Floor Plan pages of this site we have provided some estimated turn-key price ranges (Scroll down those pages - you'll find turn-key price ranges on some of the Floor Plan sheets).
-Remember, we are supplying the panelized shell package -- You and/or your builder will finish out the rest.
+Remember, we are supplying the panelized shell package with the framing, exterior siding, door and window openings ready, etc. -- You and/or your builder will finish out the rest.
 So this gives you some control over your finished home "turn-key" costs...

 Labor costs can vary in different locations.
 For example in Hawaii, building on the West side, or on other islands will be somewhat higher than on the East or South sides of the Big Island.
 In budgeting, you can eliminate labor costs for any part of your project that you can or want to do yourself.